Robert Fisk: War reporting

 Fisk lived in Beirut from 1976, remaining throughout the Lebanese Civil War.
 He was one of the first Western journalists to report on the Sabra and Shatila massacre in Lebanon, as well as the Hama Massacre in Syria.
-His book on the Lebanese conflict, Pity the Nation, was published in 1990.
+His book on the Lebanese conflict, Pity the Nation: Lebanon at War, was published in 1990.

-Fisk also reported on the Soviet–Afghan War, the Iran–Iraq War, the Arab–Israeli conflict, the Gulf War, the Kosovo War, the Algerian Civil War, the Bosnian War, the 2001 international intervention in Afghanistan, the invasion of Iraq in 2003, the Arab Spring in 2011 and the ongoing Syrian Civil War.
-During the Iran–Iraq War, he suffered partial but permanent hearing loss as a result of being close to Iraqi heavy artillery in the Shatt-al-Arab when covering the early stages of the conflict.
+Fisk also reported on the Soviet–Afghan War, the Iran–Iraq War, the Arab–Israeli conflict, the Gulf War, the Kosovo War, the Algerian Civil War, the Bosnian War, the 2001 international intervention in Afghanistan, the invasion of Iraq in 2003, the Arab Spring in 2011, and the ongoing Syrian Civil War.
+During the Iran–Iraq War, he suffered permanent partial hearing loss as a result of being close to Iraqi heavy artillery in the Shatt-al-Arab when covering the early stages of the conflict.

 After the United States and allies launched their intervention in Afghanistan, Fisk was for a time transferred to Pakistan to cover the conflict.
 While reporting from there, he was attacked and beaten by a group of Afghan refugees fleeing heavy bombing by the United States Air Force.
-In his graphic account of his almost being beaten to death until a local Muslim leader intervened, Fisk absolved the attackers of responsibility and pointed out that their "brutality was entirely the product of others, of us—of we who had armed their struggle against the Russians and ignored their pain and laughed at their civil war and then armed and paid them again for the 'War for Civilisation' just a few miles away and then bombed their homes and ripped up their families and called them 'collateral damage'."
+In his graphic account of his almost being beaten to death until a local Muslim leader intervened, Fisk absolved the attackers of responsibility, writing that their "brutality was entirely the product of others, of us—of we who had armed their struggle against the Russians and ignored their pain and laughed at their civil war and then armed and paid them again for the 'War for Civilisation' just a few miles away and then bombed their homes and ripped up their families and called them 'collateral damage'."
 According to Richard Falk, Fisk said of his attacker: "There is every reason to be angry.
-I’ve been an outspoken critic of the US actions myself.
+I've been an outspoken critic of the US actions myself.
 If I had been them, I would have attacked me."

 During the 2003 invasion of Iraq, Fisk was based in Baghdad and filed many eyewitness reports.
-He criticised other journalists based in Iraq for what he calls their "hotel journalism": reporting from one's hotel room without interviews or first-hand experience of events.
+He criticised other journalists based in Iraq for what he called their "hotel journalism": reporting from one's hotel room without interviews or firsthand experience of events.
 Fisk's criticism of the invasion was rejected by some other journalists.
-Fisk criticised the Coalition's handling of the sectarian violence in post-invasion Iraq and argued that the official narrative of sectarian conflict is not possible: "The real question I ask myself is: who are these people who are trying to provoke the civil war?
+Fisk criticised the Coalition's handling of the sectarian violence in post-invasion Iraq and argued that the official narrative of sectarian conflict was not possible: "The real question I ask myself is: who are these people who are trying to provoke the civil war?
 Now the Americans will say it's Al Qaeda, it's the Sunni insurgents.
 It is the death squads.
 Many of the death squads work for the Ministry of Interior.
 Who runs the Ministry of Interior in Baghdad?
 Who pays the Ministry of the Interior?
 Who pays the militiamen who make up the death squads?
 We do, the occupation authorities. ...
 We need to look at this story in a different light."